 A psychotherapist can:

-- Help the individual develop ways to cope with emotions such as anger and frustration.
+- Help the individual develop ways to cope with anger and frustration.

-- Suggest strategies to avoid situations where drugs might be craved and subsequently, prevent relapse
+- Suggest strategies to avoid situations where drug cravings occur.

 - Offer suggestions on how to deal with setbacks if it occurs